 Ever since I turned forty, I’ve forgotten how to sleep.
 That is, I can fall asleep with no trouble, but I have a lot of trouble staying that way.
-Instead I wake up in the middle of the night for no apparent reason.
-And when I say “wake up,” I mean that I WAKE UP, as Russell Hoban described it, “like a man trapped in a car going over a cliff.”
+Instead, I wake up in the middle of the night for no apparent reason.
+And when I say “wake up,” I mean that I WAKE UP.
+As Russell Hoban described it, “like a man trapped in a car going over a cliff.”
 My heart gives a spasmodic lurch and I’m instantly wide-eyed and alert, listening, muscles poised.
 It can take hours for my pulse to subside and my brain to admit that there’s really nothing much to worry about at the moment.

 My husband is accustomed to these episodes, but I suspect they’re taking years off my life.
 I know too that I make things worse on these nights by humoring my nervous system, lying there and mulling over everything that might have caused me to awaken in full-on berserker mode.

 Rather than inducing me to slip back off into dreamland, this kind of antagonistic thinking gets me even more riled up.
 It takes the erroneous chemical message that some glitch of physiology dumped into my bloodstream and converts it to rational thoughts.
 It leaves me with mental images that tend to heighten my sense of powerlessness and persecution.

 The Limbic System Keeps Us Alive

-The hindbrain, as the limbic system is sometimes called, consists of the hypothalmus, the amygdala, and quite a few other highly specialized but not especially well-understood parts of the brain.
-Together they control our physiological response to stress, stimulating or suppressing our hormones, regulating our heart rate, dilating our pupils and elevating our blood sugar levels.
+The hindbrain, as the limbic system is sometimes called, consists of the hypothalamus, the amygdala, and quite a few other highly specialized but not especially well-understood parts of the brain.
+Together they control our physiological response to stress.
+That is, they stimulate or suppress our hormones, regulating our heart rate, dilating our pupils, and elevating our blood sugar levels.

 I spend way too much quality time with my limbic system.
 I don’t get into many dangerous situations requiring immediate fight or flight, but imagining catastrophe in minute detail is a hobby of mine.
 As hobbies go, this is slightly less destructive than heroin addiction but worse than say, karaoke, which I have seen cause considerable strain in other people’s marriages.

 But The Limbic System Isn’t Very Smart